Are You Poisoning Your Pets?

 intake or we could be pulling him off the ceiling.
 He is putting on

-weight steadily as is his partner Heidi, She has been on transfer factors
+weight steadily as is his partner Heidi, She has been on an immune modulating formula

 also and it has cured her scaly flaky skin condition on her back.